-Machine learning, our flagship expertise, is expected to fuel a significant proportion of data center growth.
-Our vision is to produce data center solutions that accelerate machine learning whilst reducing its power consumption: advancing the vast potential of machine learning to enhance our lives without costing the planet.
+Our vision is to produce machine learning inference solutions which meet these performance demands using minimum compute capacity and minimum energy, thus advancing the vast potential of machine learning to enhance our lives without costing the planet.

-Yesterday’s programmers of reconfigurable systems were highly trained digital designers using languages like Verilog.
-We’re at the forefront of the revolution — putting software engineers in the vanguard of harnessing reconfigurable technology in the cloud: mapping their algorithms onto a mixture of compute resources and achieving previously impossible levels of performance, low energy consumption and execution scenarios.
-This is the future of the cloud and our ever more interconnected world.
+Myrtle abstracts the hardware design to enable software engineers to harness reconfigurable technology in machine learning, mapping their algorithms onto a mixture of compute resources and achieving previously impossible levels of performance, low energy consumption and execution scenarios.
+This is the future of the machine learning inference in the cloud and at the edge.

 Reduces costs and removes growth constraints for businesses offering speech servicesRead More

 Peter is known for his data center software.
 He directly produced and supported simulation visual effects on twenty major Hollywood movies.
 He has a maths PhD and a special interest in the mathematical foundations of deep learning.

 Liz runs myrtle’s engineering operations.
 Liz has been running teams to create FPGA based products and systems for over 15 years.
 She has developed state of the art mobile telecommunications equipment, shipped defence systems into theatre and led verification activities for security critical applications.
 Liz is a Chartered Engineer with a technical background in RTL design, verification and electronic systems design.

 Brian has held C-level roles in management, sales & marketing at several international software and hardware companies.

 Graham’s team accelerates our machine learning training and rapidly prototypes FPGA designs.
 Prior to joining Myrtle, Graham worked at ARM semiconductors.

 Ollie leads our FPGA group and has extensive experience in embedded systems including high speed packet inspection and high grade cryptography.